SHJTurner/ALMUAV_ROS_stack/README.md

 M. Faessler, E. Mueggler, K. Schwabe, D. Scaramuzza:
 **A Monocular Pose Estimation System based on Infrared LEDs.**
 IEEE International Conference on Robotics and Automation (ICRA), Hong Kong, 2014.

+# matlab
+Folder with matlab scripts for analysing data
+## EstimatedPosePlotter.m
+Subscribes to the monocular_pose_estimator's estimated pose and plots the data